mipimipi/otr/README.md

 ### Cutting

-otr cuts videos by using [MKVmerge](https://mkvtoolnix.download/doc/mkvmerge.html) which is part of the [MKVToolNix](https://mkvtoolnix.download/) program suite.
+otr cuts videos by using [FFmpeg](https://ffmpeg.org/) together with [FFMS2](https://github.com/FFMS/ffms2).
+Cutting is done **accurate to frames**.
+I.e., even if a boundary of a cut interval is not at a key frame,cutting is done exactly at that boundary.
+To achieve this, parts of the video might have to be re-encoded.

 With respect to cut list determination and selection, there are two different options:

 1. otr downloads and selects cut lists from the cut list provider [cutlist.at](http://cutlist.at) automatically